 The differences in health impact that are seen among green tea drinkers in population studies may mean that green tea benefits some people more than others.
 Genetic variations, varying exposures to risk-producing substances like tobacco, or different diets could all help explain the differences seen in these studies.
 One study, for example, suggests that tea and soy may produce contrary benefits.
 Eating one of these foods may decrease the potential benefits from the other one.

-More from our magazine: Turkey Storage Advice
+More from our magazine: Chicken Pad Thai

 Drinking massive amounts of green tea will never be able to save us from the ill effects of overeating a poorly balanced diet and living a sedentary lifestyle.
 Eating a mostly plant-based diet, maintaining a healthy weight, keeping physically active and avoiding tobacco are the most effective steps we can take to lower our cancer risk.
 However, for those of us who would like to do a little more to reduce the risk of cancer, replacing three or four cups of coffee or soda per day with green tea is a reasonable step that may bring a variety of health benefits.